Satyam2192/Sk-Home-Backend/README.md

 ### Navbar Endpoints

-- **POST /api/navbar/create**
-  - Creates a new navbar entry.
-  - Requires navbar details in the request body.
-  - Returns the created navbar information.
 - **PUT /api/navbar/update/:id**
   - Updates a navbar entry.
   - Requires the navbar's `id` in the URL path and updated details in the request body.